-Jane paints with oils ‘all prima’ painting directly onto the canvas with no preliminary drawing.
-She uses Michael Harding Artist Oil colours which are very high quality paints made with natural pigments and works initially with thinned down paints to map out the space, and then applies thicker impasto layers of paint to build up the painting.
+Jane uses oils and works ‘alla prima’ painting directly onto the canvas with no preliminary drawing.
+She works initially with thinned down paints to map out the space, and then applies thicker impasto layers of paint to build up the picture.
+Sometimes using rags soaked with turps to wipe off sections of paint and create movement and meaning on the canvas.
 She enjoys the tactile, physical quality of the paint and spontaneity of this method.

 Sometimes a painting might be finished in one session, other times it might go through many stages and rethinks over several days.
 Her aim is to reduce the painting to essential elements.
 Often choosing to leave a section of the canvas unfinished or removing details that seemed significant at the beginning.
 These decision are instinctive and spontaneous and can result in paintings changing dramatically during the process.
 She enjoys the push and pull of this method and not knowing how a painting will look on completion.

 The effect of light on water and the colours in nature and the manmade environment are recurring themes in her work.
 Since 2017 she has worked on a series of 'Pool' paintings and she enjoys the colours and abstract shapes which they present allowing her to combine key figurative elements into work with a strong abstract sensibility.

 The experience of working in France, en plein air has given her work a looser more immediate feel